-The CO2 footprint of the printing press is calculated according to cradle to gate and additionally the transport to the customer.
+The CO2 footprint of the printing press is calculated according to cradle to gate principle i.e. without taking into account transport to your print shop.
 It is based on a detailed analysis of energy consumption and transport needs, as well as on the percentage of the various materials with their specific CO2 footprint.
 In this case, not only the CO2 emissions caused during the production at Heidelberg will be taken into consideration, but also those of the suppliers.
 Depending on the equipment, approx. 260 tons of carbon dioxide are generated during the manufacturing of a Speedmaster XL 106-6+L. The percentage inherent to the material and the energy needed for production tends to be equal.
 The material's largest CO2 driver is not the steel, but the electronic components.

 The Fraunhofer Institut UMSICHT certifies that Heidelberger Druckmaschinen AG calculates the CO2 footprint for manufacturing printing presses according to the rules.